secretstartups/handbook/content/handbook/ceo/chief-of-staff-team/workplace.md

 1. We will evaluate the opportunity and provide guidance; if we decide to proceed, the participating GitLab team member will be asked to create an issue using [this Corporate Marketing issue template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=remote_consultation_request) to track progress.

 ### Async weeks

-In 2021, the All-Remote team began pilot testing [asynchronous work](/company/culture/all-remote/asynchronous/): every sixth week, the team blocks our calendars and declines all non-critical meetings.
-1:1 meetings are carried out asynchronously via a process [detailed in the All-Remote Async Guide](/company/culture/all-remote/asynchronous/#how-to-have-an-async-11-meeting).
+In 2021, the All-Remote team began pilot testing [asynchronous work](https://about.gitlab.com/company/culture/all-remote/asynchronous/): every sixth week, the team blocks our calendars and declines all non-critical meetings.
+1:1 meetings are carried out asynchronously via a process [detailed in the All-Remote Async Guide](https://about.gitlab.com/company/culture/all-remote/asynchronous/#how-to-have-an-async-11-meeting).

 The goal of this initiative was to create dedicated space for deep work and creative brainstorming.
-We encouraged other teams to join us or to find other ways to [implement asynchronous workflows](/company/culture/all-remote/asynchronous/#how-to-implement-asynchronous-workflows).
+We encouraged other teams to join us or to find other ways to [implement asynchronous workflows](https://about.gitlab.com/company/culture/all-remote/asynchronous/#how-to-implement-asynchronous-workflows).

 The pilot test was a big success, inspiring not just GitLab team members (see [Sam Beckham's blog](https://sam.beckham.io/wrote/all-meetings-are-optional/)) but even other companies: for example, Twitter adopted Focus Weeks.

-{::options parse_block_html="false" /}

 <div class="center">